 “Where’s my new preschool?”
 “What does ‘prairie’ mean?”
 Children’s natural curiosity about places is the basis for learning about geography.
-The Illinois Early Learning and Development Benchmarks call for children to express beginning geographic thinking and to locate objects and places in familiar environments.
-These tips can help children in your program meet these benchmarks: 17.A.ECa and 17.A.ECb.
+Here are some tips to support young children as they express beginning geographic thinking and learn to locate objects and places in familiar environments.

 Explore the neighborhood.